feruzali/smart_mobility/Javokhir 12204567/ros2_android_app/README.md

 ## Currently available ROS Nodes

-The following Nodes are currently supported by ROS-Mobile.
+The following ROS2 function and Nodes are currently supported by ROS-Mobile.

 - Debug (similar to rostopic echo)